 At Intelligent Investments, our goal is to ‘keep clients invested’ in order to achieve their financial goals, but what do we mean by this?
 It comes down to trying to overcome the biggest obstacle preventing investors from achieving long term objectives – themselves!
 We are all prone to mental pitfalls which make us our own worst enemy when it comes to investing.

-James Jones (CFA) of Momentum Global Investment Management, one of our UK regulated, discretionary fund managers, shares his view.
-Click here to view.
+Andrew Hardy (CFA) of Momentum Global Investment Management, one of our UK regulated, discretionary fund managers, brings some of this work to light.
+Click here to learn more.

 Just days after Beijing officially launched Yuan-denominated crude oil futures (which are expected to quickly become the third global price benchmark along Brent and WTI), Reuters reports China has taken the next major step in the challenging the US dollar’s supremacy as global reserve currency (and internationalising the Yuan) by paying for crude oil imports in its own currency instead of US dollars.